saupreusse/credentials-manager/README.md

 You can create new users and credentials in the same way.
 Now that we have setup the CM server, we can go ahead and take a look at the client (webapplication) readme "README_Client.md".

-# Credentials-Manager Utils
+# Credentials-Manager Client & Utils

 Credentials-Manager Utils is a Python library for dealing with CM client-server communication.
-This folder contains the raw files of the Credentials-Manager Utils package, which has to be installed in order to create a CM client endpoint to connect to a CM server.
+The directory credentials_manager/credentials_manager contains the raw files of the Credentials-Manager Utils package, which has to be installed in order to create a CM client endpoint to connect to a CM server.
 It also contains a already pre-packed tar.gz, which can be used for easy installation.
 This guide will walk you through the setup process of the CM client.
 All client files are located in credentials_manager/client.